bodePacker/django-backend/README.md

 # Step 4: Install all the listed dependencies within your python env
 pip install -r requirements.txt # or pip3

-# Step 5: On inital setup you must create the db locally ro when you make changes to the schema
+# Step 5: On inital setup you must create the db locally or when you make changes to the schema (this is for using sqlite3)
+# Follow the steps below to setup postgres locally
+psql postgres

+# Step 5.5: After setting up postgres make a migration to add the django tables to the new Postgres dbd
 python manage.py migrate

+# Step 6: Make a superUser to view and login to the admin pannel.
+Follow the steps after using this command
+python manage.py createsuperuser

-#Step 6: Run the django server
+#Step 7: Run the django server
 python manage.py runserver

-# Step 7: Open the admin panel if there are any users you would like to view and validate any changes you may make at
+# Step 8: Open the admin panel if there are any users you would like to view and validate any changes you may make at
 http://127.0.0.1:8000/admin

-# Step 8: To view things in this admin pannel you will likely need to create a SuperUser and follow the steps
-python manage.py createsuperuser
 ```

 ## Setting up the PostgreSQL database